jsobel1/WikiCitationHistoRy/README.md

 	library(WikipediR)
 	get_pagename_in_cat("Circadian rhythm")

-*Note that wikipedia pages with special characters in the title are not properly working for unknown reason. please contact me (jsobel83@gmail.com) if you find the solution to this problem.*

 ## Extraction and parsing of citations, urls, hyperlinks and more

 Working with citations in wikipedia can be a bit tricky.
 However, there is a citation template called [**Citation Style 1**](https://en.wikipedia.org/wiki/Help:Citation_Style_1), that is quite used.
 Unfortunately, it is possible to cite a reference without the use of the template.
 Thus, in this package, we developped a parser working on the **Citation Style 1** and multiple *regular expressions* allowing the extraction of DOI, ISBN, PMID, URL, hyperlinks or page protection information (locked page).